martin-rizzo/AbominableWorkflows/README.md

    * [PixArt-Sigma-VAE.safetensors](
      https://huggingface.co/martin-rizzo/AbominableWorkflow/tree/main/vae)

 ## Required Nodes

+> [!IMPORTANT]
+> Ensure that your ComfyUI is updated to the latest version.

-ComfyUI must also have the following custom nodes installed:
+Additionally, the workflow requires the following custom nodes to be installed:
  * [__ComfyUI_ExtraModels__](
    https://github.com/city96/ComfyUI_ExtraModels): provides support for PixArt-Sigma.
  * [__ComfyUI-GGUF__](